MarxMustermann/OfMiceAndMechs/storyAndLore/storyboard.md

     * introduction of the implant and strict birth control
   * duration (320 years):
     * rare appearance of mad scientists due to the implant
-    * after realising the imperator gets old and will die various longlivety treatments were build for the imperator trough mad scientists
+    * after realizing, that the imperator gets old and will die, various longevity treatments were build for the imperator trough mad scientists
-    * the upper cast got genetically and otherwise engeneered and modified to gain positive attributes
+    * the upper cast got genetically and otherwise engineered and modified to gain positive attributes
-    * the lower cast got genetically and otherwise engeneered to be loyal and stupid
+    * the lower cast got genetically and otherwise engineered to be loyal and stupid
     * degeneration of society to a construct for the imperators wishes
     * no development except very limited peaks ordered to be done by the imperator
   * say("""	computers were never developed outside of mad science
     * the dictatorship had no external enemies and no relevant internal unrest
-    * the imperator had to disapear completely for yearlong longlivety treatments and enforced his wishes by the implant and delegating most of the work to his underlings
+    * the imperator had to disappear completely for yearlong longevity treatments and enforced his wishes by the implant and delegating most of the work to his underlings
     * seeing his death as an possibility, the imperator decided that a new imperator may be crowned after his death by consensus of his highest underlings
-    * if no big Plans were obstructet the imperator allowed conflicting orders or disagreements between same ranged to escalate into small wars, the imperator was also fond of "live practices" of new tech and tactics
+    * if no big Plans were obstructed the imperator allowed conflicting orders or disagreements between same ranged to escalate into small wars, the imperator was also fond of "live practices" of new tech and tactics
   * the end of the hierarchy (1 minute):
     * the imperator was awake very rarely and no external or internal threads were feared
     * the highest of the upper class gathered in Berlin, placed with a lot of distance but in the same city
     * the whole city and everything within 50km was glassed during the awakening of the imperator
     * most of the facilities and cities in core germany were heavily damaged
-    * details are unknown, but it is assumed that the heavily mad science based lifechamber had a defect and exploded
+    * details are unknown, but it is assumed that the heavily mad science based life chamber had a defect and exploded
     * the top of the hierachy was killed
-      * imperator and direct replacemnts
+      * imperator and direct replacements
       * the whole leadership of core-germany unto regional level
       * the whole central government
-    * the remains of the hierachy started about at the governor position of the old colonies and provinces
+    * the remains of the hierarchy started about at the governor position of the old colonies and provinces
     * the hierarchy was split in 21 "branches" without a living superordinate
 * now (since ~500 years)
   * from time to time especially in the beginning there were tries to crown a new imperator but all failed because no consensus on whom could be reached
   * each of the "branches" had to survive as an independent hierarchy
   * 12 of the original branches collapsed completely or were reduced to tiny warbands
-  * the 9 remaining branches are the defacto new states of the earth but all follow the last orders recieved
+  * the 9 remaining branches are the de facto new states of the earth, but all follow the last orders received
   * since most order lost any meaning by now every branch operates with a basic set of common old rules by the imperator and a few last orders concerning only the specific branch
   * without new orders the states degenerated further and changed into a singe objective state overfullfilling the last order
-  * mad scientist appear more regulary with a few additional glassings
+  * mad scientist appear more regularly with a few additional glassings
   * larger areas and cities are unmaintained
   * pirates, monsters and warbands appear
-  * the new hierarchies constantly run out of specific ressources and steal from and fight wars against each other
+  * the new hierarchies constantly run out of specific resources and steal from and fight wars against each other

 ## abstracted story: